-On this page, we’ll make a Stem and Leaf Plots to display data distributions.
+On this page, you will understand the meaning of stem and leaf plots.
+You will also get to know how these are plotted.
+You will be further introduced to another type of stem and leaf plot called the two-sided or back t back stem and leaf plot.
+We’ll also make Stem and Leaf Plots to display data distributions with the help of a few examples.
 In the given examples, you’ll get to know how to organize the data and to use the stem-and-leaf plot concept to obtain answers to interesting questions.

 First, determine the smallest and largest number in the data.